-Christopher M. Pepe is counsel in Weil’s Washington, D.C. office, and a member of the Firm’s Patent Litigation practice.
+Christopher M. Pepe is a partner in Weil’s Washington, D.C. office, and a member of the Firm’s Patent Litigation practice.
 He has represented clients in disputes in District Court, state court, and arbitration.
-Christopher also has experience in inter partes review proceedings before the United States Patent & Trademark Office, and in patent-related due diligence matters.
+He also has experience in inter partes review proceedings before the United States Patent & Trademark Office, investigations before the U.S. International Trade Commission, appeals before the U.S. Court of Appeals for the Federal Circuit, and in patent-related due diligence matters.

-Christopher has experience with a wide variety of technologies, including wireless communications, set-top boxes, internet advertising, messaging applications, gas turbines, mobile medical work stations, thermal imaging, and chemical coating formulations.
-He has been involved in all aspects of patent case management and trial preparation, including depositions, expert discovery, and witness preparation at trial.
+Christopher has experience with a wide variety of technologies, including pharmaceuticals, surgical devices, wireless communications, set-top boxes, internet advertising, messaging applications, gas turbines, mobile medical work stations, thermal imaging, and chemical coating formulations.
+He has been involved in all aspects of patent case management and trial preparation, including claim construction, depositions, expert discovery, and witness preparation and examination at trial.

-- Mobile Telecommunications Technologies LLC v.
-Apple, Inc. (E.D.
-Tex.) – Counsel for Apple in a case involving seven patents relating to messaging technology.
+- Serving as counsel for a major tech and consumer products company in a case involving seven patents relating to messaging technology.

-- Akzo Nobel Coatings Inc. v.
-The Dow Chemical Company (Del.
-Ch.) – Counsel for Dow in a breach of contract litigation relating to ownership of patent applications regarding polymers and coating formulations.
+- Serving as counsel for Dow in a breach of contract litigation relating to ownership of patent applications regarding polymers and coating formulations.

 Christopher received his J.D., magna cum laude, from American University Washington College of Law, and was a member of the Administrative Law Review and Moot Court Honor Society.
 He received a B.E. in Mechanical Engineering, cum laude, from Vanderbilt University, and a M.S. in Aerospace Engineering from Boston University.